A Continuous Teleoperation Subspace with Empirical and Algorithmic Mapping Algorithms for Non-Anthropomorphic Hands

 \section{Introduction}

-Teleoperation is a valuable tool for robotic manipulators in highly unstructured environments, where a wide array of scenarios and objects can be encountered.
-In such conditions, the robot can rely on human cognition to deal with corner cases faster and more easily than fully autonomous manipulation planners.
-An important research direction for robot teleoperation aims to make the controls available to the operator as intuitive as possible: intuitive controls minimize the training time required for human teleoperators and can make teleoperation more accessible to novices.
+Teleoperation is a valuable tool for robotic manipulators in unstructured environments, where a wide array of scenarios and objects can be encountered.
+In such conditions, the robot can rely on human cognition to deal with corner cases faster and more easily than autonomous manipulation planners.

+1-1{As robots and teleoperation become more common in our everyday lives, from our homes~\cite{doelling2014} to our workplaces~\cite{savela2018}, it becomes increasingly likely that the people who will need to work with robots will not be robotic experts, but novices.} Therefore, an important research direction for robot teleoperation aims to make the controls available to the operator as intuitive as possible: intuitive controls minimize the training time required for human teleoperators and can make teleoperation more accessible to novices.
 They also ensure a safe and effective workflow.

 For manipulation, teleoperation controls which harvest the user's hand motions, rather than using a joystick or a point-and-click interface, can provide an intuitive and user friendly interface~\cite{ferre2007}, because they harness motions which are already natural to the teleoperator.
 An example of this workflow is shown in Figure~\ref{fig:side_by_side_manipulation}.